aLiGeNiUs/URUK/README.md

         It uses the cryptography library for encryption, which works consistently across all operating systems.
         File paths are handled using os.path, ensuring proper path separators (\ for Windows, / for Linux/macOS).

-The program has been simplified by removing a previous "Folder Compression Section" to eliminate dependencies on external libraries like pyminizip, which caused compatibility issues.
-Now, URUK focuses solely on encryption and decryption, making it more reliable and easier to use across all platforms.

 How to Run URUK on All Operating Systems